Ankeny, Iowa: Private

-St. Luke the Evangelist Catholic School was opened in August 2015 by the Diocese of Des Moines on the western side of the city at 1102 NW Weigel The initial school and church building had a cost of $8.2 million.
-Dr. The school initially housed K-3rd grade students.
-Each year following, a new grade is added until it serves K-8th grade students in 2020.
-On October 21, 2021, a groundbreaking was held for an expansion with a cost of $3.5 million, with $3.2 million paid through cash and gifts.
-The area Catholic high school is Dowling Catholic High School in West Des Moines.
+The Diocese of Des Moines opened St. Luke the Evangelist Catholic School in 2015 on the western side of the city at 1102 NW Weigel.
+The initial school and church building cost of $8.2 million.
+The school initially housed kindergartners through third-graders.
+Each year, a new grade was added until it served 8th-graders in 2020.
+In 2021, a groundbreaking was held for a $3.5 million expansion, with $3.2 million paid through cash and gifts.
+The nearest Catholic high school is Dowling Catholic High School in West Des Moines.

 Post-secondary

 Ankeny hosts a variety of public and private post-secondary education institutions.